SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 #### As part of Wireshark ####

-The following steps are required to compile the plugin as part of Wireshark:
+The following steps are required to build and install the plugin as part of Wireshark:

 1) Download and decompress the [Wireshark version 2.0 source](https://www.wireshark.org/download.html) [8]
    or checkout the code from the [source repository](https://code.wireshark.org/review/wireshark) [9].